Student Awards

 The Lawrence Berman Prize

-Established in memory of former professor in the Stanford Religious Studies department Lawrence Berman (1929-1988), this is awarded for the best essay written by an undergraduate student in a Religious Studies class:
+Established in memory of Lawrence Berman (1929-1988), a former professor in the Stanford Religious Studies department, this prize is awarded for the best essay written by an undergraduate student in a Religious Studies class each year.
+Faculty nominate outstanding papers written for their classes, and a faculty committee selects a winner each spring.

 - 2021-22 Asha Ravi, "Borders of Identity, Displacement, and Geographic Fracture in Artistic Responses to India’s Partition."